minetest-mods/skinsdb/README.md

 - Additional information for each skin
 - Support for different skins lists: public and a per-player list are currently implemented
 - Full [3d_armor](https://forum.minetest.net/viewtopic.php?t=4654) support
+- Compatible to 1.0 and 1.8 Minecraft skins format

 ## Update tools